libetl/soundtransform/README.md

 </dependency>
 ```
 * Make sure you have access to the FluentClient class in your project (try the autocompletion feature of your IDE if you have one)
-* Read the below documentation about the FluentClient facility
+* Read the following documentation about the FluentClient facility
 * Have a look at the available SoundTransform classes
 * Use the lib by yourself